deladriere/euro-modules/Talko/readme.md

 Choose between trigger mode or loop mode
 In trigger mode the speech has the priority will complete before starting again on a new gate going high signal.
-In loop mode the gate has the piority and the speech can be shopped by a low gate level or can be looped with a high gate level.
+In loop mode the gate has the priority and the speech can be shopped by a low gate level or can be looped with a high gate level.

 #####Bend Switch